wildone/fswatch/README.md

 ### I have made modifications to the original program

 My version does not fork a process.
-It writes out lines on stdout that provide information about changed files.
+It can writes out lines on stdout that provide information about changed files.
 This is a lot more precise and informative.

+It also can quit when first chnage is found so that you can use this is bash scripts.

 ## Original readme follows.